AshMartian/Valheim-Character-Editor/README.md

   5. Enjoy.

 # Known problems
   - If your character appears naked, start the game, logout and then start the game again.
-This wont likely happen with the new parser.
+This should resolve the problem.
+  - Sometimes a customization is not applied.
+You can fix it by closing Valheim and applying it again.
   - Steam sync seems to be causing problems when you change your character name.
 Disabling it is recommended.
   - For some reason the game does not likes some customizations and may reset one or more of your skills.
-This wont likely happen with the new parser.

 # Whats coming next
+  - Add support on the name editor for names with spaces and special characters.
   - Edit hair color with a slider instead of predefined values.
   - Edit skin tones.
-  - Edit gender.
   - Possible inventory editor.